-- Budget (Annual financial statement) - A budget is an estimation of revenue and expenditure over a specified period of time. - Constitutional mandate - The term "Budget" is not explicitly mentioned in the Indian Constitution. - The budget is referred in Article 112 as the Annual Financial Statement (AFS).
+- Budget (Annual financial statement) - A budget is an estimation of revenue and expenditure over a specified period of time. - Constitutional mandate - The term "Budget" is not explicitly mentioned in the Indian Constitution.

 The President shall in respect of every financial year cause to be laid before both the Houses of Parliament a statement of the estimated receipts and expenditure of the Government of India for that year, in this Part referred to as the "annual financial statement".